fcarta29/tanzu-workshop-labs/labs/labs-02/LABS-02.md

   have `NET_ADMIN` and `NET_RAW` capabilities](https://istio.io/latest/docs/ops/deployment/requirements/#required-pod-capabilities)
 - have a CNI plugin (Container Network Interface plugin) that supports network policies (otherwise, the NetworkPolicy resources applied by cf-for-k8s will have no effect)
 - support `LoadBalancer` services
-- most IaaSes come with `metrics-server`, but if yours does not come with one (for example, if you are using `kind`), you will need to include `add_metrics_server_components: true` in your values file.
+- some IaaSes come with `metrics-server`, but if yours does not come with one (for example, if you are using `kind`), you will need to include `add_metrics_server_components: true` in your values file.
 - defines a default StorageClass
   - requires [additional config on vSphere](https://vmware.github.io/vsphere-storage-for-kubernetes/documentation/storageclass.html), for example
 - OCI-compliant container registry